Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments

-\textbf{Searching with the canonical projection.} To analyze the effect of the $q$-metric structure on search complexity—decoupling it from that of the learned projection—we conduct experiments searching in the transformed graph $G_q$.
+\newlength{\panelH} \textbf{Searching with the canonical projection.} To analyze the effect of the $q$-metric structure on search complexity—decoupling it from that of the learned projection—we conduct experiments searching in the transformed graph $G_q$.
 We utilize a subset of the data due to the high computational cost associated with the canonical projection $P^{\star}_q$.
-As shown in Figure~\ref{fig:haven}, increasing $q$ leads to a smooth and significant decrease in the number of comparisons.
-The boundary stated in \ref{theo_log_complexity} is reached for $q=\infty$, effectively confirming claim \labref{C1}.
-The fact that the projection consistently returns the nearest neighbor, further supports \labref{C2}, as this behavior relies on the pruning effectiveness caused by the $q$-triangle inequality.
-In addition, the relative error shown in the middle column of Figure~\ref{fig:haven} indicates preservation of the nearest neighbor, described in claim \labref{C4} and proved in \ref{eqn_nearest_neighbor_is_preserved}.
+As shown in Figure~\ref{fig:haven}, increasing $q$ leads to a smooth and significant decrease in the number of comparisons, effectively confirming claim (C1).
+The boundary stated in Theorem \ref{theo_log_complexity} is reached for $q=\infty$.
+The fact that the projection consistently returns the nearest neighbor, further supports the satisfaction of the $q$-triangle inequality (\ref{eqn_triangle_inequality}).
+In addition, the recall shown in the right plot of Figure~\ref{fig:haven} indicates preservation of the nearest neighbor as stated in claim (C3).
 At $q=\infty$, the projection may introduce spurious optima not present in the original nearest neighbor set, thereby affecting accuracy.
-A similar effect occurs for large $q$, as distances between points can become artificially close, imitating this behavior.
+A similar effect occurs for large $q$, as distances can become artificially close, imitating this behavior.

 \textbf{Learning approximation error.} If the learning process attains sufficiently low generalization error, the theoretical properties are expected to hold in practice.
 Figure~\ref{fig:haven_inductive} shows a reduction in the number of comparisons as $q$ increases, mirroring the trend observed in the Canonical Projection experiments.
-This reduction is monotonic with $q$, consistent across dissimilarities, and is accompanied by a moderate increase in rank error and a drop in recall.
+This reduction is monotonic with $q$, consistent across dissimilarities, and is accompanied by a moderate drop in recall.
 Recall values above 0.9 still yield speedups of up to three orders of magnitude.
-In all cases, the rank order remains below $1\%$ of the indexed dataset.
-The trend observed in absolute rank order reflects partial locality preservation by the learned embedding.
-A deeper analysis of the learning component--specifically, the projection's ability to fit and generalize--is deferred to Appendix~\ref{app:experiments}.
+The trend observed in recall, reflects partial locality preservation by the learned embedding.
+A deeper analysis of the projection's ability to fit and generalize, is deferred to Appendix~\ref{app:experiments}.